Jay and Silent Bob Strike Back: Plot

-Dante Hicks and Randal Graves (Clerks) put a restraining order on Jay and Silent Bob, finally fed up with their drug dealing antics outside the Quick Stop and RST Video after the duo tell a pair of teenagers that Dante and Randal were married in a Star Wars themed wedding.
-Not allowed within 100 feet of either stores for at least a year, Jay and Silent Bob visit Brodie Bruce (Mallrats) at his comic shop where they learn that that Miramax Films is adapting Bluntman and Chronic, the comic book based on their likenesses.
+Dante Hicks and Randal Graves get a restraining order against Jay and Silent Bob, finally fed up with their drug dealing outside the strip mall where they work after Jay and Silent Bob tell a pair of teenagers that they were married in a Star Wars-themed wedding.
+Not allowed within 100 feet of the strip mall for at least a year, Jay and Silent Bob visit Brodie Bruce at his comic shop where they learn that Miramax Films is adapting Bluntman and Chronic, the comic book based on their likenesses.

-The pair visit Holden McNeil (Chasing Amy), co-writer of Bluntman and Chronic, and demand him to give them their royalties from the film, but Holden explains he sold his share of the rights to co-creator Banky Edwards.
-Seeing the film's negative reception online, the pair set out for Hollywood to prevent the film from tainting their image, or at least to receive the royalties owed to them.
+The pair visit Holden McNeil, co-creator and co-writer of Bluntman and Chronic, and demand that he give them their royalty money from the film, but Holden explains he sold his half of the rights to co-creator and artist Banky Edwards.
+Seeing the film's negative reception online, the pair set out for Hollywood to prevent the film from ruining their image, or at least to receive the royalties owed to them.

 En route, they befriend an animal liberation group: Justice, Sissy, Missy, Chrissy, and Brent.
 The organization is a front; Brent is a patsy, who will free animals from a laboratory as a diversion while the girls rob a diamond depository.
-Jay throws Brent out of the van to get closer to Justice, to whom he is attracted.
+Jay throws Brent out of their van to get closer to Justice, to whom he is attracted to.
 Justice is fond of the pair, but reluctantly accepts them as new patsies.
 While the girls steal the diamonds, Jay and Silent Bob free the animals, stealing an orangutan named Suzanne.
 They escape as the police arrive and the van explodes, believing the girls have perished.